Throbbing Gristle: Reunion: 2004–2010

-The release in 1999 of Simon Ford's book Wreckers of Civilization on the history of COUM Transmissions and TG sparked renewed interest in the group's work.
+The release in 1999 of Simon Ford's book Wreckers of Civilisation on the history of COUM Transmissions and TG sparked renewed interest in the group's work.
 Plans for a reissue of the TG24 box set were set in motion with Mute Records and came to fruition with its release in December 2002.
 To mark the occasion, an exhibition was held at the Cabinet Gallery, showcasing artifacts related to the first edition of TG24.
 A listening room was set up to play the twenty-four hours of concert recordings.

 In 2004, Throbbing Gristle briefly reunited to record and release the limited album TG Now.
-This was followed by concerts on May 16, 2004 at the London Astoria, and on December 3 at Camber Sands during the All Tomorrow's Parties festival.
+This was followed by concerts on 16 May 2004 at the London Astoria, and on 3 December at Camber Sands during the All Tomorrow's Parties festival.
 That concert was released as A Souvenir of Camber Sands.

 On 2 April 2007, TG released the album Part Two: The Endless Not, which the group had finished recording in Berlin.
 It was originally set to be released by Mute Records in September 2006 but was delayed for unknown reasons.

 In March 2007, Side-Line announced Part Two's final release date, adding that a string of special live events would take place in 2007.

 In April 2007, TG gave two concerts at the Donaufestival in Krems.
 During the second concert, the soundtrack of the film In the Shadow of the Sun was played, with the participation of a choral ensemble conducted by Hildur Guðnadóttir.
-On May 26, 2007, TG presented the same performance at the Tate Modern in London, again accompanied by Guðnadóttir, who conducted the New London Chamber Choir.
+On 26 May 2007 TG presented the same performance at the Tate Modern in London, again accompanied by Guðnadóttir, who conducted the New London Chamber Choir.

 The band then worked to record an album based on their interpretation of Nico's 1970 album Desertshore.
 The recording sessions took place over three days in June 2007 at the Institute of Contemporary Arts.
 The group issued the entirety of the recording sessions for the album as a limited edition 12-CD set packaged in a custom CD wallet, The Desertshore Installation, which was sold via mail order from the group's website.